-The FYE 2021 was indeed a challenging year for the Group as the third Covid-19 wave began on 8 September 2020.
-The outbreak of the Covid-19 pandemic has halted both global and domestic economic activities.
-The nation had undertaken various measures to curb the pandemic, including different stages of Movement Control Order ("MCO") to restrict the physical mobility of people and movement of goods and services, which in turn impacted the businesses and economies as a whole.
+The FY2022 was indeed a challenging year for the Group as the economy was again affected by the outbreak of the COVID-19 pandemic has halted both the global and domestic economic activities.
+Throughout the year, CEPCO survived a plague, hustled through an economic crisis, and sat through another government change.
+The resurgence of cases in 2022 has brought the nation through various movement control orders to restrict the mobility of the country to stop the spread of the virus, which in turn impacted the businesses and economies as a whole.